elizabethhillman/taskManager/README.md

         - To ensure this works,

     13. Plan for Specific Day
-        - To ensure this works,
+        - To ensure this works, after navigating to the calendar, we added events for specific days and checked that the events appeared on the assigned dates.

     14. Log in
         - To ensure this works, after registering a new user, we made sure that the user could view